 Whether you feel confident in handling a life-threatening situation or comfortable in the gained knowledge above, the best course of treatment for allergies is always prevention.
 For many people, this is part of their everyday life.
 They are constantly checking food labels and keeping clear of latex gloves while carrying around a pen that could be the one thing that saves their life.
 The least the rest of us can do is become more aware of this.
 It's a very easy thing to do.

 For me, I volunteered to take pictures of the peanuts separately while she was far, far away and then she magically added them into the image using photoshop.
 This way, we didn't have to test out how likely I was to inject her with life-saving medicine in the correct spot.
-All around, a better plan.
+All around a better plan.
 So here's some tips:

-Talk about allergies with co-workers and friendsLabel or alert common allergens in cooking if serving to othersPrint out an emergency care plan for your first aid kitCheck your first aid kit at home and work for an EpiPenBe aware
+Talk about allergies with co-workers and friendsLabel or alert common allergens in cooking if serving to othersPrint out an emergency care plan for your first aid kitCheck your first aid kit at home and at work for an EpiPenBe aware

 Hopefully these help you in the same way they helped me.
 They've certainly made eating in the office less of a panic.
 And speaking to my co-worker has eased my anxiety by understanding more about her predicament.